 I recently discovered personal development books and they quickly became a favorite of mine.
 Developing a habit of reading a little from a book of this type each day has a positive effect on the direction and mood of my day, plus it tends to get me fired up and ready to take on the world.

-I recently discovered the Personal Development book genre and it has changed me for the better.
-I have made a list a mile long of books I’m dying to read and have barely made a dent.
-But here are my favorites so far.
-If they are on this list, it is because they had a strong impact on me and I highly recommend them.
-I will add more as I continue to find more that I love, so check back periodically.
+I have made a list a mile long of books I’m dying to read and have barely made a dent, but here are my favorites so far.
+These personal development books have helped me overcome challenges, conquer fears, and become a better parent.
+I will add more as I continue to find more that I love, so feel free to check back periodically.

 (*This post contains affiliate links, which means I may be compensated if you purchase products through these links, however all opinions are strictly my own and I only promote products I personally believe in.
 For more info, visit my Disclosure and Privacy page.)

 This book focuses on how small daily habits can have a huge impact on our lives over time.
 It is a great reminder that each consistent action propels us a little more forward, even if we can’t see it right away.